I'd Miss the Oak Trees

 |The Oak Tree Across the Street at Sunset|

 The other thing I would miss most is the opportunity to roam through all the vineyards with my camera in my hand.
 It would be hard to choose one favorite among them.
 I most often visit the Bethel Road vineyards: Veris Vineyards (no longer open as a winery,) Peachy Canyon Winery, Castoro Cellars, and Zenaida, which is across Highway 46 West from Bethel Road.
-But I cannot leave out Doce Robles, where I often stop to capture the sunset on the way to Templeton in the evenings or Sculpterra with its magnificent sculpture garden.
+I cannot leave out Doce Robles, where I often stop to capture the sunset on the way to Templeton in the evenings or Sculpterra with its magnificent sculpture garden.
 I have often attended the Community Independence Day Party Dr. Frankel, the owner, hosts there.

 Our house is that white spot in the middle of the clump of trees in the center.

 I suppose if I have to choose the vineyard I would most miss seeing, though, it would be the ones surrounding our Templeton home -- our personal vineyard views.
-One is over the hill and I see I when I'm in my garden.
+One is over the hill and I see it when I'm in my garden.
 I believe it's part of the Rotta Winery, since I've walked to the top of that hill and looked down at our house.
+(See photo above.)